Frequently asked questions

 No. Speech therapists are not trained to provide accent modification, despite what they often claim.
 They certainly have nothing approaching “expertise” in this area.
 (People often turn to speech therapists for help because they aren’t sure who can actually help, so the speech therapists branch out into accent modification work because they want to expand their income sources.)

-A degree in speech pathology involves basic training over one to three years to correct defects resulting from developmental, neurological, or psychological problems, and in fact most speech therapists have never even learnt how to solve those problems during their studies (they learn afterwards, on the job).
+A degree in speech pathology involves basic training over one to three years to correct defects resulting from developmental, neurological, or psychological problems, and in fact most speech therapists have never even learnt how to solve those problems during their studies (they learn afterwards, on the job, usually working with children or hospital patients).

 An accent is not a defect to be corrected, and does not need “diagnosis” and “treatment”!
 The only speech therapists I have ever met with even moderate knowledge of phonetic and phonological systems in languages, the acoustics of speech, language structures, cultural behaviours and the subtleties of accents and pronunciation have been a few university-level researchers.